Why WAMS Asks for Vehicle Details

 • Deliver factory-correct results the first time

-While it may feel like extra steps up front, it saves significant time, cost, and frustration after installation.
+While it may feel like an extra step up front, it typically saves significant time, cost, and frustration later in the process.

-Precision Is the Difference Between OEM-Correct and “Mostly Works”
+Precision Is the Difference Between OEM-Correct and Partial Function

 • GM systems are complex

-That process is what separates a factory-correct retrofit from one that “kind of works.”
+That process is what helps separate a factory-correct retrofit from one that only works partially or inconsistently.

 Summary

-If WAMS asks for VIN, RPO codes, or configuration details, it is not bureaucracy.
+If WAMS asks for your VIN, RPO codes, or vehicle details, it is because those details are essential to selecting the correct hardware and programming path.

 • Deliver results that behave like factory-installed systems

-Correct information up front is the foundation of every successful OEM GM electronics upgrade.
+Accurate information up front is one of the most important parts of a successful OEM GM electronics upgrade.